-Many motherless daughters have not had the experience of sitting in a room of women who understand their innermost challenges, triumphs, and fears.
-In addition, many of us were silenced in the past or told that we needed to be “over” the loss after a brief period of time.
-At a Motherless Daughters Retreat, you will be listened to and supported.
-Your story will be validated and respected.
-You will also learn ways to create new connections with your mother, and to honor the unique individual that you are, as both her daughter and as a female in your own right.
+Many motherless daughters have never had the experience of sitting in a room of women who understand their innermost challenges, triumphs, and fears.
+In addition, many of us were silenced in the past or told we needed to be “over” the loss after a brief period of time.
+At a Motherless Daughters Retreat, you'll be listened to and supported.
+Your story will be respected.
+You will also learn how to create new connections with your mother, and to honor the unique individual you are, as both her daughter and as a female in your own right.

 What is the daily schedule?

 A typical four-day retreat* begins on Day 1 at 5 p.m., with dinner at 6 p.m. and an evening program** that runs until about 9 p.m.